 Welcome to Akershus County and the weather right now!
 Akershus County is one out of 19 countys in Norway with a area 4,917 km2 and a population of approximately 584,899.

 Each County is divided into different municipality.
-For Akershus County you will find the name of the municipality to your "right" (municipality for the whole country is 429) or read a short story given below.
+For Akershus County you will find the name of the municipality to your "right" (municipality for the whole country is 428) or read a short story given below.

 SEE VIDEO WHY YOU SHOULD VISIT US !

 Gardermoen in Akershus is Norway´s main airport, with domestic and international traffic.
 Gardermoen is one of the most modern airports in Europe, have the fastest train in the country and a new extensive road system.
 The most important motorways and main roads to and from the whole of Norway go through Akershus.
 Akershus borders on Oslo, Østfold and Sweden in the south, Hedmark in the east, Oppland in the north and Buskerud in the west.
 Akershus is about 125 kilometres from north to south and around 90 kilometres from west to east.
 Its highest peak, Fjellsjøkampen in Hurdal, rises 812 metres above sea level.
 Its coastline, along the Oslo fjord and the Bunnefjord, is 152 kilometres long.
 Hurdalsjøen (Lake Hurdal) is its largest lake, but parts of Lake Mjøsa and most of Lake Øyerell are also situated here.

 Over 80 procent of its inhabitants live in towns.
 Akershus is divided into three regions; Romerike in the north, Follo in the south and Asker and Bærum in the west.